Inquiry finds police failures during investigation into teacher's relationship with former student, 13

 "There will always be questions over what she had been told (in those calls).
 This is especially the case since Reiha had written that she would take her life to protect Mr Back."

-Eastern district commander Superintendent Tania Kura acknowledged police had got a number of aspects wrong.
+Eastern District Commander Superintendent Tania Kura said police got a number of aspects wrong.

 She said the sincerity of the trainee detective assigned to the inquiry was not in question - he was "committed to obtaining the best outcome he could".